dsteinbrook/harry-potter-bot/README.md

 Two methods are provided for vector database search: cosine similarity and training a Support Vector Machine classifier (see ```src/server/server.py```).

-The demo version uses the ChatGPT API, see ```README-TRAINING_OUTLINE.md``` for an outline of the process for training a custom chat language model.

 ## usage

 clone repo onto local machine and navigate to root directory